CompGenLabUB/2022_NatComm_BImethods/README.md

 # 2022_NatComm_BImethods

-This page contains the Bioinformatics supplementary material for the manuscript [__Pascual-Carreras et al, Nature Communications, 2023__](https://doi.org/10.1038/s41467-023-35937-y).
+This page contains the Computational Supplementary Methods (CSM) for the manuscript [__Pascual-Carreras et al, Nature Communications, 2023__](https://doi.org/10.1038/s41467-023-35937-y).
 We really apreciate if you cite this paper when using any of the referenced materials.